 Addiction often leads to poor sleep, which can make recovery more difficult.
 Exercise can help to improve sleep by regulating the body’s natural sleep cycle.
 Some of the benefits go hand in hand, such as the reduction of anxiety and stress which are notorious for being detrimental to restorative, deep sleep.

 Relapse is a common occurrence in addiction recovery, but exercise can help to reduce the risk.
 As mentioned above, exercise has been shown to improve mental health and reduce stress, both of which are major triggers for relapse.
 In addition, exercise can also help to improve self-esteem and body image, which are often negatively affected by addiction.

 Overall, exercise is a great tool for people in recovery from addiction.
 It can help to reduce stress, improve mental health, and increase your overall well-being.
 If you are in recovery or know someone who is, consider incorporating exercise into the recovery process.

 Milestones Wellness Centers Can Help

-If you or someone you know is struggling with addiction, Milestones Wellness Centers can help.
+If you or someone you know is struggling with addiction, Milestones Wellness Center addiction replacement can help.
 We offer a variety of programs and services designed to help people on their road to recovery.
 For more information, contact us today.